mysticole928/python/MacOS/python-macos-pep-668.md

 ## The Python Message of Doom

-As coders go, I am a hobbiest.
+As Python coders go, I am a hobbiest.

 My code automates tasks and--usually/hopefully--does one or two things well.